 Special protocols for intermittent energy sources and environmental concerns

 In South Korea, there are special protocols for intermittent energy sources such as wind and solar.
-When an energy storage system (ESS) is linked to supplement the intermittent energy, additional REC weighting is given in the range 4–5 units depending on the type of renewable source.
-The highest weighting (5 units) is given to solar power facilities linked with an ESS.
+When an energy storage system (ESS) is linked to supplement the intermittent energy, higher REC weighting is given in the range 4.0–5.0 units depending on the type of renewable source.
+The highest weighting (5.0 units) is given to solar power facilities linked with an ESS.

-The government also seeks to secure commercialisation of ESSs and source technologies to reduce ESS prices by 50 per cent of the current price by 2020.
-The government also plans to develop technologies that enable early commercialisation of non-lithium storage methods, such as redox flow batteries and sodium sulphur batteries, and operation of mid to large-scale energy storage systems of 50MW to 100MW.
+The government plans to develop technologies that enable early commercialisation of non-lithium storage methods, such as redox flow batteries and sodium sulphur batteries, and operation of mid to large-scale energy storage systems of 50MW to 100MW.

-Although wind and hydropower are considered renewable energy, the construction of related power plants face difficulties as many environmental organisations and local residents oppose these plants because of potential environmental harm resulting from their construction and operation.
-In this regard, more investment is made in solar energy because of the comparatively fewer potential environmental problems associated with installation of solar panels in smaller-scale solar projects on parking lots, factories, residential roofs and farmland.
+Although wind and hydropower are considered renewable energy, the construction of related power plants faces difficulties as many environmental organisations and local residents oppose these plants because of potential environmental harm resulting from their construction and operation.
+In this regard, more investment is made in solar energy because of the comparatively fewer potential environmental problems associated with installation of solar panels in smaller-scale solar projects on car parks, factories, residential roofs and farmland.

 In the case of solar power, small and medium-sized projects seem more promising in South Korea.
 This is primarily because there is limited land space on which large power projects can be built.
 In recent years, aquatic solar power generation plants have been installed in dams and reservoirs to solve land site problems.